simpleman96/MyFTPStorage/README.md

 # MyFTPStorage
- A program that describe a simple ftp file system
+ A program that describe a simple ftp file system use Java language.
- #by Java language.